 This hot time of year, at least here in North America and Europe calls for ice cream.
 Wouldn’t you agree?
-Therefore I deiced to make these finger licking Strawberry Popsicles drizzled with chocolate.
-They are not only flavorful, but also very creamy and satisfying.
-I also love working with these new Silicone Molds, so I am definitely planning making more popsicles.
+Therefore I deiced to make these finger-licking Strawberry Popsicles drizzled with chocolate.
+They are not only flavorful but also very creamy and satisfying.
+I also love working with these new Silicone Molds, so I am definitely planning to make more popsicles.

-How you made popsicles before?
+Have you made popsicles before?
 It is actually quite easy when you have the right tools.
-Last time I made them, the molds I was using were plastic instead of silicon, so it was quite difficult.
+The last time I made them, the molds I was using were plastic instead of silicon, so it was quite difficult.
 I had trouble getting them out of the molds and I end up damaging them.
 Since then I didn’t make any; I just made BLACKBERRY ICE CREAM instead, which was very delicious by the way.
-Nevertheless, I will make ice cream as well, was but now I am excited and ready to tackle more popsicles, lol.
+Nevertheless, I will make ice cream as well, but now I am excited and ready to tackle more popsicles!

 Now I have to ask; what is your favorite flavor?
-I love all kinds, especially strawberry, but also vanilla with dipped in chocolate with almonds or hazelnuts.
+I love all kinds, especially strawberry, but also vanilla dipped in chocolate with almonds or hazelnuts.
 I know that will be my daughter’s favorite.
-And I also would love tropical fruit flavours, such as mango pineapple, kiwi and papaya.
-I just can wait making them all, so stay tuned!!!
+And I also would love tropical fruit flavors, such as mango pineapple, kiwi, and papaya.
+I just can wait to make them all, so stay tuned!!!

 And don’t forget to share your ideas!
-I wold love to hear all about your experience with homemade popsicles.
+I would love to hear all about your experience with homemade popsicles.
 Thank you for visiting and enjoy the summer!

-- 1 cup of raw cashew soaked for 6 ours and rinsed
+- 1 cup of raw cashew soaked for 6 hours and rinsed

 - 1 cup fresh strawberries

-- 100 gr dark chocolate I use Lindor
+- 100 gr dark chocolate vegan, Lindt or other dairy free chocolate

 - Arrange your silicone molds on a tray and pierce them with wooden sticks.
 If you are using them for the first time, you may have to cut the holes with small pointy knife.